Modern Slavery and Human Trafficking Act 2018 Statement

 - IC24 will write bi-annually to our top suppliers by spend requesting them to affirm their compliance with the legislation.
 The resultant Supplier Policies shall be logged, scanned and recorded.

 - IC24 will ask for evidence of Policy existing as part of all formal tender processes

 - IC24 will review compliance with our policy requirements as part of the production of our Annual report and Accounts.

 Modern Slavery is one of our essential learning modules that all colleagues are expected to complete.

 This was launched in July 2018 a part of the implementation of our new Learning Management System.

 IC24 considers the principal risks related to slavery and human trafficking and identifies them as:

 - Training staff to maintain our position around anti-slavery and human trafficking.

-The Board of Directors has considered and approved this statement and will continue to support the requirements of the legislation.
+The Board of Directors has considered and approved this statement on 29 May 2019 and will continue to support the requirements of the legislation.